-Top multipurpose products from the BestReviews testing lab
+Top multipurpose products from the BestReviews Testing Lab

-Countless products can make life easier but filling your house with gadgets just creates new problems to solve.
+AMARILLO, Texas(KAMR/KCIT) —Countless products can make life easier, but filling your house with gadgets just creates new problems to solve.
 Those with limited space or tight budgets benefit from versatile products with multiple uses.
 We’ve tested various multiuse products for your kitchen and home to find those that stick out as the best.

 Shop this segment